asilata/minimal/practical.md

 1. Take a train or S-bahn from Vienna to Klosterneuburg city center (specifically from the Vienna stations Heiligenstadt, Spittelau, or Franz-Josefs-Bahnhof to Klosterneuburg Kierling Bahnhof).
 2. Walk to hotels, or walk to Stadtplatz Klosterneuburg to catch a bus from there to IST (more info [below](#buses-in-klosterneuburgist)).
 In the mornings, you can also take a conference bus from the Klosterneuburg city center to IST Austria.
 More about conference buses [below](#conference-buses).
-3. It is also possible to walk to IST from Klosterneuburg city center.
-The walk takes about 20 minutes.

 -----